 Epics, user stories, tasks… How not to get lost in it?

-As we mentioned earlier, an epic contains from many user stories and reflects a global goal or a certain function of the future product.
+As we mentioned earlier, an epic contains many user stories and reflects a global goal or a certain function of the future product.
 But sometimes the composed user stories consist of a large number of tasks and may become a little bit difficult to execute.
 So it may be hard to realize where the user story ends and the entire epic begins.

-The low-level described activity is called task – usually it reflects a certain simple action that, in its turn, can give the user the ability to do a certain act.
+The low-level described activity is called task – usually, it reflects a certain simple action that, in its turn, can give the user the ability to do a certain act.

-The middle-level activity is user story, that presents a number of grouped tasks.
+The middle-level activity is a user story, that presents a number of grouped tasks.
 As usual, each user story is independent and can be considered as a certain possibility for the user.
-That is, it is still not a function but a kind of the user wish that helps specialists to create a direct function of the product.
+That is, it is still not a function but a kind of user wish that helps specialists to create a direct function of the product.

 Finally, we come to the most efficient and stuffed level of the task creation – it is epic.
 Usually does not have a lot of details or noted features, but there we can see many user stories that, in their turn, contain all the necessary information.
 Based on every single user story, developers can unite them in the epics and turn them into the proposed features and functions of the future product.

 Thus, each epic is a real challenge for developers: building the product, they have to take into account every aspect of the epic in order not to miss any detail in the product functionality.